-Finally, maintaining a network connection ID on a TNCC or TNCS allows an IMC or IMV to request an Integrity Check Handshake retry when the IMC or IMV detects that an attack on the client platform has been attempted since the last Integrity Check Handshake.
+Finally, maintaining a network connection ID on a TNCC or TNCS allows an IMC or IMV to request an Integrity Check Handshake retry in general (eg. when the IMC or IMV detects that an attack on the client platform has been attempted since the last Integrity Check Handshake).

-Due to the variety of possible underlying network entities implementing the TNC Architecture, it may not be possible for a TNCC or TNCS to restart an integrity handshake when requested.
+Due to the variety of possible underlying network entities implementing the TNC Architecture, it may not be possible for a TNCC or TNCS to restart an Integrity Check Handshake when requested.
 The TNCC and TNCS must support a method for an IMC or IMV to request a handshake retry, but it is acceptable for the TNCC or TNCS to simply return an error code and not retry the handshake.